chartergreenm/notes/README.md

 To be successful in the programming field, you must also develop excellent communication and teamwork skills, as most projects involve collaborating with other professionals.
 Effective communication helps to ensure that everyone on the team is onthe same page and that ideas and feedback can be shared easily.
 Additionally, being able to break down complex problems into manageable tasks and then communicate those tasks effectively is a valuable skill.
  - 来自NLP

+# 2024-02-02
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
+Always strive to learn new skills and technologies, as this will make you more valuable in the job market and help keep you ahead of the curve.
+Finally, remember to take breaks and relax, which will lead to a healthier work-life balance and prevent burnout.